mark-casey/KPM/README.md

 ### Install OSes with MAAS

  - Configure the BIOS of all target hosts to boot from the hard disk the OS will be installed to, then shut the hosts down.
- - Start target hosts and choose the "one time boot config/menu" (most hardware has this) to perform a PXE-boot on each target host without making permanent changes to the boot order.
+ - Start target hosts and use the "one time boot config/menu" (most hardware has this) to perform a PXE-boot on each target host without making permanent changes to the boot order.
+If this is not an option you may have to set the boot order to network and then change it back to hard disk after the hosts are deployed.
+This is because some hosts will hang at grub when booting after deployment if they PXE boot and then get redirected to boot from disk.
  - Once the nodes appear in the MAAS interface, you will "Commission", "Acquire", and then "Deploy" them.
    - Commission: Boot a minimal environment to gather information on hardware and add a 'maas' user for IPMI access which will be auto-filled-in on each host's config page.
    - Acquire: Assign the target hosts to this MAAS user.